A fable about

 Cover Image

-The discussion paper Triple Entry BookkeepingTM uses the sci-fi genre and a story-telling narrative to explore a utopian vision for capitalism.
+The discussion paper Triple Entry Bookkeeping™ uses the sci-fi genre and a story-telling narrative to explore how capitalism could be evolved.
 This approach was taken because sci-fi allows us the creativity to explore an alternative reality.
 It frees us from preconceptions and the inertia of habit.
 However, sci-fi is also rooted in practical feasibility - it is not fantasy.

 This thought experiment allows us to ask: 'if our socio-economic construct was different – how could capitalism be improved?'